 Where there are carts, there is food.
 Where there is food, there are customers.
 At the end of the day, there are leftovers, and - in the case of the gai tom (chicken soup - actually like HCR) stalls - lots of leftovers.
 These leftovers inevitably find their way to the dogs.

-A short-snouted medium-sized brown dog at the Sathorn Pier (near Saphan Taksin BTS station)
+A short-snouted medium-sized brown dog at the Sathorn Pier (near Saphan Taksin BTS station) eats out of a plastic bag |

 Some of the dogs (and a few cats as well) actually have collars.
 These are usually put on by the people who become the primary caregivers for the animals.